DarylMcCullough/databases/operators-in-select-statements/answers.md

 ```
 ### 5.2 Choose one cat of each age to show to potential adopters.
 ```
+SELECT * FROM cats WHERE gender='M';
 ```
+(This just happens to work, because there are 3 male cats, of age 1, 3 and 7.)

 ### 5.3 Find all of the names of the cats, so you don’t choose duplicate names for new cats.
 ```
 SELECT name from cats;